urushaudas/Annapurna-Post/README.md

 # Annapurna-Post
-Here, I developed a replica of the website of Annapurna post.
+Here, I developed a replica of the website of Annapurna post by only using HTML, Bootstrap and CSS.